 Chapter 2: The STAB IN THE BACK German Lie Blaming the Communists and the Jews for Losing WWI

-To begin, we’re going to rewind to WWI because, as author Daniel Mendelsohn has pointed out, the years from the start of World War I (1914) to the end of World War II (1945) comprise the second Thirty Year’s War in Europe.
+To begin, we’re going to rewind to WWI because, as author Daniel Mendelsohn has pointed out, the years from the start of World War I (1914) to the end of World War II (1945) comprise the second Thirty Years’ War in Europe.
 (The first was a series of conflicts fought primarily in Central Europe between 1618 and 1648.)

-First, though, we have to set the stage on the eve of WWI.
 And this requires another disclaimer – I am not an historian.
 And on this note I’ll share what my husband always recites – probably quoting someone whom he cannot recall – when asked to explain in simple terms the start of WWI (I will be using WWI rather than the Great War as it was known until WWII):

 “The heir to the Austro-Hungarian throne was assassinated by a Serbian nationalist.
 Whereupon Germany fell on Belgium and Luxembourg, Australia invaded Turkey, Britain seized the Holy Land, and Russia went Communist.”

-Back to our discussion – in the beginning of the 20th Century the Hapsburg empire (Austria-Hungary) that began in the 13th Century still existed.
+In the beginning of the 20th Century the Hapsburg empire (Austria-Hungary) that began in the 13th Century still existed.
 Although the areas under the empire’s control changed over time, the core lands were in central and eastern Europe, including present-day Hungary, Czechia (also known as the Czech Republic), and Slovakia.

 Germany was not part of this empire.
 In fact, the unification of Germany formed from various Germanic kingdoms had only occurred in 1871 after the victory of Prussia (the northeast of Germany) in the Franco-Prussian War.
 This unified Germany was ruled by a monarch and did not become a democracy.